nuts-foundation/nuts-use-case-profile-bgz-referral/README.md

 - name of actors; and
 - the access policy.

-## use case identifier
+# use case identifier
 The identifier of the use case is 'bgz-referral'.

-## Governance
+# Governance
-to do
 - Information standards are developed and maintained by standardization organization Nictiz
+- This specification is developed and maintained by <<to do>>

-## Information standards
+# Information standards
 - The content and structure of the information to be exchanged complies with the Functional Design Information Standard BgZ: https://informatiestandaarden.nictiz.nl/wiki/BgZ:V1.0_BgZ_MSZ_Informatiestandaard
 - The structure of the data to be exchanged and the data interfaces to be used complies with the Technical Design Information Standard BgZ: https://informatiestandaarden.nictiz.nl/wiki/BgZ:V1.0_BgZ_2017_Technical_IG

-## Permitted means of authentication of healthcare professionals
+# Permitted means of authentication of healthcare professionals
 In order to share data securely between different healthcare providers, cross-organizatonal authentication of healthcare professionals is essential.
 For this use case the following means of healthcare professionals are permitted:
 - EmployeeID (support is mandatory): as specified in [RFC019 Employee Identity Authentication Means](https://nuts-foundation.gitbook.io/drafts/rfc/rfc019-employee-identity-means)https://nuts-foundation.gitbook.io/drafts/rfc/rfc019-employee-identity-means
 - IRMA/Yivi (support is optional): as specified in [RFC002 Authentication token chapter 7.1](https://nuts-foundation.gitbook.io/drafts/rfc/rfc002-authentication-token#id-7.1.-irma)https://nuts-foundation.gitbook.io/drafts/rfc/rfc002-authentication-token#id-7.1.-irma
 - UZI smartcard (support is optional): as specified in [RFC002 Authentication token chapter 7.2](https://nuts-foundation.gitbook.io/drafts/rfc/rfc002-authentication-token#id-7.2-uzi)https://nuts-foundation.gitbook.io/drafts/rfc/rfc002-authentication-token#id-7.2-uzi

-## Permitted legal bases and evidence
+# Permitted legal bases and evidence
 The following legal bases are supported for the use case medical specialist referral:
 - 'implicit consent'
 - 'explicit prior consent': not necessary because in a referral situation consent can be implied